 Occasionally it is useful to be able to change the distribution before it is packaged up.
-If the distribution k rule exists, it is run after the distribution directory is filled, but before the actual distribution archives are created.
+If the dist-hook rule exists, it is run after the distribution directory is filled, but before the actual distribution archives are created.
 One way to use this is for removing unnecessary files that get recursively included by specifying a directory in EXTRA_DIST:

-Note that the dist-hook recipe shouldn't assume that the regular files in the distribution directory are writable; this might not be the case if one is packaging from a read-only source tree, or when a make distcheck is being done.
-For similar reasons, the recipe shouldn't assume that the subdirectories put into the distribution directory as an effect of having them listed in EXTRA_DIST are writable.
+The dist-hook recipe should not assume that the regular files in the distribution directory are writable; this might not be the case if one is packaging from a read-only source tree, or when a make distcheck is being done.
+Similarly, the recipe should not assume that the subdirectories put into the distribution directory as a result of being listed in EXTRA_DIST are writable.
 So, if the dist-hook recipe wants to modify the content of an existing file (or EXTRA_DIST subdirectory) in the distribution directory, it should explicitly to make it writable first: